Store Svartdalspiggen

 Store Svartdalspiggen is a mountain on the border of Vågå Municipality and Lom Municipality in Innlandet county, Norway.
 The 2174 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
-The mountain sits about 37 km northeast of the village of Øvre Årdal and about 27 km northwest of the village of Beitostølen.
+The mountain sits about 37 km northeast of the village of Øvre Årdal (in Årdal Municipality) and about 27 km northwest of the village of Beitostølen.
 The mountain is surrounded by several other notable mountains including Knutsholstinden and Leirungstinden to the east; Langedalstinden, Kvitskardtinden, and Torfinnstindene to the southeast; Slettmarkpiggen, Slettmarkhøe, and Slettmarkkampen to the southwest; Snøholstinden and Store Rauddalseggi to the northwest; and Storådalshøi and Høgtunga to the north.